AngleProtocol/merkl-docs/integrate-merkl/app.md

 The Merkl API provides two types of data for displaying incentive information:

-* **Campaigns**: Individual incentive programs running on a specific pool, ERC20 token, or protocol over a defined time period
+* **Campaigns**: Individual incentive programs running on a specific pool, ERC20 token, or protocol over a defined time period and with specific parameters such as reward amount, [eligibility rules](../merkl-mechanisms/customization-options.md), [distribution types](../merkl-mechanisms/distributions.md), ...
 * **Opportunities**: Collections of campaigns targeting the same asset or user base.
 For example, multiple parallel campaigns on a single liquidity pool collectively form one opportunity.

-### Campaign IDs
+### About Campaign IDs

 Merkl uses two distinct identifier types for campaigns: